zeratulmdq/minesweeper/PROCESS.md

 2) There's no routing configured, a lot of v-if/v-else around.
 3) Missing components.
 Some stuff is wrapped in a HTML element to use v-if/v-else.
 4) API calls should go into a dedicated service.
 5) There's a dedicated repository for this, I don't like the way Laravel handles frontend.
+Anyway, this repo has de built version of the UI and it's ready to use.

+### 14:30Hs
+End of time.

+* Minor fixes.
+* 45min of manual testing.
+Known issues:

+1) There's a problem with a Square method I couldn't fix so I move the logic to the controller.
+Not the best but it works (need some time to debug).
+2) The logic implemented to reveal a mine and neighbours sometimes excedes the MAXIMUM_STACK_SIZE.
+10 x 10 x 10 is a safe way to test the app but bigger grids could potentially ruin your life.